Adams, Ilocos Norte: Geography

 The road leading to the municipality mainly from Barangay Pancian in Pagudpud used to be accessible only to motorcycles.
 Improvements thereto and new concrete bridges built by the provincial government of Ilocos Norte finally made the town accessible to all vehicles as of 2020.
 Moreover, there are plans to convert the provincial road into a national highway under the Department of Public Works and Highways.

 Adams' villages are far from each other, with the farthest being Sitio Bucarot, located on the side of the mountain away from the población.
 It takes about three hours of hiking to get there.

 Sitio Bucarot is still disputed territory between Adams and Calanasan, Apayao.
 Due to this, the place has government buildings from both municipalities.

 Barangay

-Adams was composed of only one barangay, and split into three.
+Adams was composed of only one barangay, and would thus be split into three.
 It consists of puroks and sitios.